 As one of the world’s leading body composition experts, Nick has featured in media outlets including The Times, the Daily Telegraph, Sydney Morning Herald, Huffington Post, Men’s Health, Women’s Health, Men’s Fitness and many more.

-Nick Mitchell shows you how to burn fat, build muscle and get the ideal body in Your 12 Week Body Transformation Plan.
+Nick Mitchell shows you how to burn fat, build muscle and get the ideal body in Your Ultimate Body Transformation Plan.

 This is an exercise book for men who want something a little bit special.
 A comprehensive plan using methods that have helped thousands of clients radically transform their bodies in record time at Ultimate Performance.